Catherine of Alexandria: Legacy

 The pyrotechnic Catherine wheel, which rotates with sparks flying off in all directions, took its name from the saint's wheel of martyrdom.
 The lunar impact crater Catharina is named after Saint Catherine.

-Santa Catarina Island in Brazil and the State of Santa Catarina are also named after her.
+Santa Catarina Island in Brazil and the State of Santa Catarina are named after her.
 The Gulf of Santa Catalina is located in the Pacific Ocean on the west coast of North America.
 Santa Catalina Island off the coast of California, was named by Sebastián Vizcaíno, who arrived there on her feast day.
-The Santa Catalina Mountains in Arizona are her namesake.
+The Santa Catalina Mountains in Arizona are named after her.

 Kaarina, Finland, is named after her.
-One accepted origin of the namesake of St. Catharines, Ontario, is Saint Catherine of Alexandria, but there are other proposed explanations as "no definitive documentation exists to conclusively prove that the founders chose the unique spelling for any one particular reason".
+The patron saint of St. Catharines, Ontario, is Saint Catherine of Alexandria, but "no definitive documentation exists to conclusively prove that the founders chose the unique spelling for any one particular reason".
+St Catherine of Alexandria Parish and School in Oak Lawn, Illinois, is named after her.

-St. Catherine University in St. Paul, Minnesota was founded in 1905 by the Sisters of St. Joseph of Carondelet and named for St. Catherine of Alexandria.
+St. Catherine University in St. Paul, Minnesota was founded in 1905 by the Sisters of St. Joseph of Carondelet and is under the patronage of Catherine of Alexandria.
 University of Saint Katherine in San Marcos, California is the first Eastern Orthodox Christian university in the United States and the English-speaking world.
 St. Catherine's School, is an independent Episcopal diocesan school in Richmond, Virginia.
-St Helen and St Katharine, girls' school in Oxfordshire, England celebrates "St. Katharine's Day" each November.
-The name of St. Catharine's School for Girls (Kwun Tong) in Hong Kong was chosen over that of St. Anne because it sounds better when translated into Chinese.

-St Catherine of Alexandria Parish and School in Oak Lawn, IL, USA is named after St. Catherine.
+Sœur de La Chapelle was a French nun who wrote a tragedy about Saint Catherine's martyrdom.